jumpstart-pro/example-turbo-native-rails-backend/README.md

 ## Installation

-To run the perform the following:
+To run the example, perform the following:

  * Clone the repo
  * run `bundle install`